What is Session Hijacking?

-In layman's terms, the hacker without revealing the true identity tactfully enters the conversation and gains access to key information which is being communicated.
+In layman's terms, the hacker without revealing their true identity tactfully enters the conversation and gains access to key information which is being communicated.
 After taking control, the hacker has the ability to intercept, send and receive information without the knowledge of the sender and receiver.
-Session Hijacking happens two ways and, they are:
+Session Hijacking happens in two ways and, they are:

 Different Ways Of Session Hijacking